The history of The Royal Philanthropic Society

 fitted with a slate bedded billiard table.

 Boys inspecting the church interior.
 Spring cleaning a cottage.
-All the buildings were made
+All the buildings were made to open in this way.

 Boys working on the village.